| An important part of the swarm-bots project

 The three degrees of freedom allow to move the arm laterally and vertically

+as well as extend and retract it.
 Using rigid and flexible connections, s-bots can form a swarm-bot having

 1D or 2D structures.
 These structures can bend and take 3D shapes.
+Rigid and flexible connections have complementary roles in the functioning

 of the swarm-bot.
 The rigid connection is mainly used to form rigid